MuzammilGanihar1507/Vocalizer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file (if you have one) or the [MIT License text](https://opensource.org/licenses/MIT) for details.
+This project is not yet licensed under the MIT License - see the [LICENSE](LICENSE) file or the [MIT License text](https://opensource.org/licenses/MIT) for details.

 ## 🙏 Acknowledgements